 Half moons are abbreviated to HM in descriptions.

 The over half moon is basically an extreme version of the half moon.
-It is the same as the half moon tail in all ways except one: the spread, when flared, is more than 180 degrees.
+It is the same tail in all ways except one: the spread, when flared, is more than 180 degrees.

 The half sun tail type has come about by selectively breeding the half moon and the crown tail varieties together.